lgvalle/lgvalle.github.io/_posts/2015-05-04-butterknife.md

 ##Sample

-For the sample code you can find at https://github.com/JakeWharton/butterknife example this is what happens underneath:
+For the sample code you can find at [https://github.com/JakeWharton/butterknife](https://github.com/JakeWharton/butterknife) this is what happens underneath:

 ![butterknife sample][image-view-bind]